RI-imaging/ODTbrain/README.md

 This package provides image reconstruction algorithms for diffraction tomography in two and three dimensions.

+### Documentation
+The documentation, including the reference and examples, is available at [here](http://paulmueller.github.io/ODTbrain/).

 ### Install requirements

 #### General requirements